vulpeex/vulpeex.github.io/_posts/draft_2024-11-27-linguistics.md

-# An Odyssey from the Multilingual Minds
+# An Odyssey to the Multilingual Ones

 ## Prologue
 Imagine, dear reader, a mental landscape where languages collide, merge, and dance—a cerebral theatre where French *merci* might whisper to Hindi *dhanyavaad*, while Bengali *dhonnobad* pirouettes in the wings.
 Our journey traverses the intricate pathways of multilingual cognition, where words are not mere sounds, but living, breathing entities.